-When choosing you should consider:
+When choosing, you should consider:

 - Size – measured in inches.
 The screen becomes a much longer rectangle the larger the size.
 It allows you to do more on one screen.
-As an alternative, some people may buy 2 screens to get the same effect.
+As an alternative, some people may buy two screens to get the same effect.

 - Response times – (preferred by gamers) is the time it takes to change a pixel colour.
-Shorter is better and it reduces the blur effect when watching fast action like sport on the screen.
+Shorter is better, and it reduces the blur effect when watching fast action like sport on the screen.

-- Base Mount – is the base adjustable and how will that work with the way you will look at it.
+- Base Mount – is the base adjustable, and how will that work with the way you will look at it.

 - Thunderbolt 3 laptop power – Some monitors support powering your laptop from the monitor.
 This same cable will carry the video and USB traffic (keyboard, mouse, USB drive etc.) Thus, only one cable is required for everything simplifying laptop power and connection to all your other devices.

-- Touchscreen – If the monitor supports this feature you can control actions with your fingers on the screen.
+- Touchscreen – If the monitor supports this feature, you can control actions with your fingers on the screen.

 - Inbuilt speakers – allows sound to be projected from inbuilt speakers in the monitor.